Music: Close Encounters with the ECO

 Please enrol on the course of talks before booking ECO concert tickets as it will not be possible to apply the discount code after concert tickets have been purchased.

-To book ECO concert tickets click here after you have enrolled on the course and recieved your discount code via email.
+To book ECO concert tickets click here after you have enrolled on the course and received your discount code alongside the payment confirmation email.

 No previous study of music or music history is necessary to join the class.